tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Most of the books about Cézanne that I found were either biographical in nature, or used critiques to expound on his place in Art history, or both.

-However, one of the books, *Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs* by Erle Loran, did not fit into this mold.
+However, one of the books, *[Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs](https://www.goodreads.com/book/show/1199387.C_zanne_s_Composition)* by Erle Loran, did not fit into this mold.
 And it was in this book, published in 1943, that I finally found a formal definition of "The Plastic Means."

 To say that I was excited is a bit of an understatement!

-Loran's book is divided into sections rather than chapters, and Section III, of a total of XV, is named *An Illustrated Glossary.*
+Loran's book is divided into sections rather than chapters, and Section III of XV, is named *An Illustrated Glossary.*
-One typically finds a glossary of terms near the end of a book, but Loran's definitions come near the beginning: on page 17 of a total of 136.
+One typically finds a glossary of terms near the end of a book, but Loran's definitions come near the beginning: on page 17 of 136.

 Although it spans a mere 8 pages, Loran's *Illustrated Glossary* contains 22 diagrams, and it defines this term right away.
-And although they are just sketches in black-and-white, these diagrams are invaluable for someone wanting to understand the terms he uses in the remainder of the book.
+The sketches are in black-and-white, but these diagrams are invaluable for someone wanting to understand the terms he uses in the remainder of the book.

 It turns out that, although my guess regarding the meaning of the term "plastic means" as being, kinda sorta, the "compositon of a painting" was fuzzy, I was pretty close!